privacy-scaling-explorations/pse.dev/data/projects/README.md

 ## Add new project to projects list

-1. Add new file inside `[...]/data/projects` folder
-2. Add project details inside the file already created, to easily include all the required parameters make sure to use the `ProjectInterface`
+####  1. Create a New Project File:
+  - Navigate to the [...]/data/projects folder within your project directory.
+ - Inside this folder, create a new file named example.ts.

+#### 2. Add Project Details:
+ - Open the newly created example.ts file.
+ - To ensure all necessary parameters are included, use the ProjectInterface template.
+Here's a basic structure to get you started:

 ```js
 export const example: ProjectInterface = {